 |The Producers Mark|

-"Signifies having met the Guild's standard of having undertaken a majority of producing duties on a motion picture."
+"Signifies having met the Guild's standard of having undertaken a major portion of the producing duties on a motion picture."

 The Producers Mark is a designation that appears following the names of certain producers receiving the "Produced by” credit in motion pictures.
 The Mark consists of the acronym of this Guild, in lowercase letters separated by periods: p.g.a.The Producers Mark is, specifically, a certification mark.
 As such, it doesn’t indicate any affiliation with or membership in the Producers Guild; it simply indicates that the producing credit it follows meets the standards of the PGA: That the credited producer performed a majority of the producing duties on the film.
 Certification marks exist solely for the public good.
 The Producers Guild believes that audiences deserve to know which producers, among an often-extensive list of credited individuals, actually did the work.